Rebecca40/proiect_POO/README.md

    * Kid: 5 - 12 years old
    * Teen: 12 - 18 years old
    * Young Adult: > 18 years old
-2. For each child store in a list the nice score for each child
+2. For each child store in a list their nice score
 3. Compute average score based on the age category of each child
     * Baby: average score is always  10
     * Kid:  average score is the average of all the nice scores from the